Covid-19: Teachers 'operating in the dark' as rules eased

 The DE said it was "considering the detail" of the move.

-Speaking on BBC Radio Foyle, NAHT's Graham Gault said school leaders did not know if coronavirus mitigations should still be in place when pupils return from half-term next week.
+School leaders do not know if coronavirus mitigations should still be in place when pupils return from half-term next week, said NAHT's Graham Gault.

-He said principals were trying their best to address concerns of pupils, parent and staff while waiting for DE guidance.
+Principals were trying their best to address concerns of pupils, parent and staff while waiting for DE guidance, he added.

 Mitigations in schools included advice for post-primary pupils to wear face coverings at all times when inside school buildings and for schools to introduce one-way systems.

-"This is yet another break which is tinted by the fact that school leaders don't have guidance and are having to make decisions in the dark", he said.
+"This is yet another break which is tinted by the fact that school leaders don't have guidance and are having to make decisions in the dark", Mr Gault told BBC Radio Foyle.

-Mr Gault said he had advised his association's members to always err on the side of safety.
+He has advised his association's members to always err on the side of safety.

 NAHT was also concerned about the longer term impact on education if mitigations such as mask-wearing in schools were eased, Mr Gault said.